High BP in Pregnancy: Is It Normal?

 Q: How do you know if you have High Blood Pressure?

-A: You may feel lightheaded, especially when you’re standing, or you may have nausea, headaches, or fatigue.
-Your blood pressure can be checked at any time during pregnancy by your healthcare provider.
+A: You may feel lightheaded, especially when ytanding, or you may have nausea, headaches, or fatigue.
+Your healthcare provider can check your blood pressure at any time during pregnancy

 Myths About High BP